 This painting was done on an 11″ x 14″ stretched canvas with acrylic paints.
 I also use my truck traceable but tweaked it to have a Christmas tree in the bed as well as a wreath on the side door.
 That traceable is in this post as well.

-Enjoy!
+Enjoy and happy painting!
 I can’t wait to see all of your Christmas trucks too!!!

 - Acrylic Paint (I used Decoart Americana Premium

 - Prussian Blue (or Phthalo Blue if you’re using BASICS)

 - Cerulean Blue

 - Carbon Black (or Mars Black if you’re using BASICS)

 - Primary Magenta (Or Medium Magenta if you’re using BASICS)

 - Quinacridone Red (optional but I would use primary red for BASICS)